chen42/slides/fgf12.md

 ## Structured LLM Literature Summary

+Evaluation of
-Scientific Evaluation of MAP3K5 as a Causal Gene for Morphine-Induced Locomotion in Mice.
+<a href="https://genecup2.genenetwork.org/synonyms?node=Rgs7&rnd=" target=_new> Rgs7 </a> as a Causal Gene for Morphine-Induced Locomotion in Mice.

 - A. Term Disambiguation